asvd/jailed/demos/web/banner/readme.md

 # Banner demo

-This example demonstrates how a third-party library (`banner.js`) of a partner may be used to safely manipulate on the particular piece of the application.
+This example demonstrates how a third-party partner's library (`banner.js`) may be used to safely manipulate on the part of an application.

-Launch this demo online:
+Watch this demo online:

 [https://asvd.github.io/jailed/demos/web/banner/](https://asvd.github.io/jailed/demos/web/banner/)